DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Performance Insights

-- The Blue Demons are outscoring opponents by 9.8 points per game with a +157 scoring differential overall.
-They put up 77.4 points per game (49th in college basketball) and give up 67.6 per contest (261st in college basketball).
+- The Blue Demons outscore opponents by 9.8 points per game (scoring 77.4 points per game to rank 48th in college basketball while giving up 67.6 per contest to rank 260th in college basketball) and have a +157 scoring differential overall.

-- With 67.7 points per game in Big East tilts, DePaul is putting up 9.7 fewer points per game in conference games compared to its season average (77.4 PPG).
+- Offensively, DePaul is putting up 67.7 points per game this season in conference tilts.
+As a comparison, its season average (77.4 points per game) is 9.7 PPG higher.

-- The Blue Demons are putting up 80.9 points per game when playing at home.
-Away from home, they are averaging 71.3 points per contest.
+- The Blue Demons average 80.9 points per game at home, compared to 71.3 points per game on the road, a difference of 9.6 points per contest.

 Creighton Performance Insights